gokcenveysel/Gauge-BDD-and-PostMan-Example/README.md

-## Gauge-BDD-and-PostMan-Example
+## BDD methodology with Maven-Selenium-Gauge and PostMan Test Example

-I'm using Gauge framework for BDD test methodology
+**I'm using Gauge framework with java Maven-Selenium project for BDD test methodology**

 *For run the Java-Maven-Gauge-Selenium project please follow the below steps*